know-ai/PyAutomation/docs/Users_Guide/index.md

 PyAutomation is a modular tool designed to streamline the management of industrial systems through its core components: **Tags**, **Communications**, **Database**, and **Alarms**.

+## Objective

+The goal of this manual is to empower operators and engineers to maximize the potential of PyAutomation.
+By following these guides, you will be able to set up a reliable, efficient, and secure automation environment.
+Each section includes detailed instructions and visual aids to facilitate the learning process.

 ## Modules Overview

 ### [Tags Module](Tags/index.md)